-- Review the Pelvic Exam, Physical Exam, Vital Signs, Hematology, Pregnancy Test, HIV Tests Results, STI Test Results, and Anorectal Exam and Sigmoidoscopy forms, and ensure that medical conditions are recorded appropriately on the Baseline Medical History Log.
+- Review the Genital Exam, Physical Exam, Vital Signs, Hematology, HIV Tests, STI Tests, and Anorectal Exam forms, and ensure that medical conditions are recorded appropriately on the Baseline Medical History Log.
 Refer to the CCG for further guidance. - Ensure that all eCRFs used to document lab test results have the correct Specimen Collection Dates entered.
-If any lab tests were repeated, update the appropriate eCRF(s) to reflect the repeat test result(s). - If a second (repeat) anorectal and/or pelvic/male genital exam is performed during screening, make sure a new anorectal/pelvic exam source document [e.g., Pelvic Exam Diagrams (non-Medidata Rave)] is completed, and update the Anorectal exam and Sigmoidoscopy/Pelvic Exam eCRF in the Screening Visit folder to document the 2nd screening exam. - Review the Specimen Storage, Anorectal Specimen Storage Enr, and Pelvic Specimen Storage (if applicable) eCRFs and make sure they match information documented on the visit checklist and Enrollment Visit LDMS Specimen Tracking Sheet (or local lab requisition sheet). - If a participant screens but does not enroll in the study, make sure the Eligibility Criteria eCRF is completed and entered into the study database, along with all other required Screening forms.
+If any lab tests were repeated, update the appropriate eCRF(s) to reflect the repeat test result(s). - Review the Specimen Storage and Anorectal Specimen Storage eCRFs and make sure they match information documented on the visit checklist and Enrollment Visit LDMS Specimen Tracking Sheet (or local lab requisition sheet). - If a participant screens but does not enroll in the study, make sure the Inclusion Exclusion eCRF is completed and entered into the study database, along with all other required Screening forms.
 Other eCRFs that were completed as part of the failed screening attempt may remain in the study database, but may not be QC'd.